 This is perhaps the most commonly asked question.
 Yes, they are all the same thing.
 The industry and customers just use different words to describe the machines.
 These include:

-Slushie machine- basically means a frozen icy drink without alcohol.
+Slushie machine: Basically means a frozen icy drink without alcohol.
 However, most people use this term to describe the machine and they add alcohol to the slushie drink.

-Frozen Cocktail machine- A cocktail is traditionally served in a liquid form in most cocktails, however people often use this term to describe the machines because the word “cocktail” is more popular and some cocktails do have crushed ice in them, like the Mojito.
+Frozen Cocktail machine: In most cases, a cocktail is traditionally served in a liquid form.
+However, people often use the term cocktail machine because the word “cocktail” is more popular and also evokes a sense of class.
+In addition, some cocktails do have crushed ice in them, like the Mojito.